dreamseeker/craft-jpaddress/README.md

 3. Install plugin in the Craft Control Panel under Settings > Plugins
 4. The plugin folder should be named `jpaddress` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

-JP Address works on Craft 2.4.x and Craft 2.5.x.
+JP Address works on Craft 2.6.x.

 ## JP Address Overview